-2.1.1 If you believe that the Headteacher is involved in the concern, then the Chair of Governors should be approached when making the initial disclosure, who would then take the appropriate action.

-2.1.2 If you believe that an Executive Headteacher is involved in the concern, then the Chief Executive Officer of the Trust should be approached when making the initial disclosure, who would then take the appropriate action.

-2.2 If the safeguarding disclosure is such that you do not feel able to raise it with someone connected to the Academy, then you would need to refer to the LADO.

-2.3 Safeguarding Concerns against a member of Academy staff may be raised verbally or in writing, but it is preferable for an allegation to be set out in writing to the correct person in the reporting hierarchy (as set out above).
-It is important, however, that when the concern is raised, you make it clear that the issue is being raised under the safeguarding and child protection policy and why you feel this is in the public interest.

-2.4 You will be asked to provide as much information as you can to the person who you contact, so that they can be satisfied that there are sufficient grounds for concern.

-2.5 If you wish to raise the safeguarding concern in confidence, this must be made clear to the designated person who is initially contacted.

-2.6 If you have raised the issue verbally then you may be asked to put your safeguarding concerns into writing at a later stage.

-2.7 You may not know how or when the matter has been investigated or a conclusion reached.
-The confidentiality is likely to remain with the Headteacher and / or the Senior Leadership Team.

-2.8 The Headteacher and / or the Senior Leadership Team will also notify the person who is the subject of the disclosure of the concern.
+- 2.1.1 If you believe that the Headteacher is involved in the concern, then the Chair of Governors should be approached when making the initial disclosure, who would then take the appropriate action. - 2.1.2 If you believe that an Executive Headteacher/Regional Director is involved in the concern, then the Chief Executive Officer of the Trust should be approached when making the initial disclosure, who would then take the appropriate action. - 2.1.3 If the safeguarding disclosure is such that you do not feel able to raise it with someone connected to the Academy, then you would need to refer to the LADO. - 2.3 Safeguarding Concerns against a member of Academy staff may be raised verbally or in writing, but it is preferable for an allegation to be set out in writing to the correct person in the reporting hierarchy (as set out above).
+It is important, however, that when the concern is raised, you make it clear that the issue is being raised under the safeguarding and child protection policy and why you feel this is in the public interest. - 2.4 You will be asked to provide as much information as you can to the person who you contact, so that they can be satisfied that there are sufficient grounds for concern. - 2.5 If you wish to raise the safeguarding concern in confidence, this must be made clear to the designated person who is initially contacted. - 2.6 If you have raised the issue verbally then you may be asked to put your safeguarding concerns into writing at a later stage. - 2.7 You may not know how or when the matter has been investigated or a conclusion reached.
+The confidentiality is likely to remain with the Headteacher and/or the Senior Leadership Team. - 2.8 The Headteacher and/or the Senior Leadership Team will also notify the person who is the subject of the disclosure of the concern.
 Upon receipt of the information, this individual will be able to respond to the concern(s) raised.

-2.9 The Academy will meet its legal duty to notify the DBS where a person has engaged in conduct that harmed (or is likely to harm) a child, or if a person otherwise poses a risk of harm to a child.
+Unless the subject of the disclosure of the concern is an individual from an organisation hiring the school premises, in which case the LADO will automatically be notified and subsequent actions taken on the advice of the LADO. - 2.9 The Academy will meet its legal duty to notify the DBS where a person has engaged in conduct that harmed (or is likely to harm) a child, or if a person otherwise poses a risk of harm to a child.